Can Essential Oils Help You Fight Skin Cancer?

 Can Essential Oils Help Fight Skin Cancer?

 Beta-elemene in frankincense oil suppresses tumor growth and triggers destruction of cancer cells.
-Black raspberry seed oil is rich in skin nurturers - Vit A and E, and contains flavonoids that prevent metastasis of cancers.
+Black raspberry seed oil is rich in skin nurturers like vitamins A and E and contains flavonoids that prevent metastasis of cancers.
 Myrrh oil kills cancer cells and also cures eczema, ringworm, and itches.
 Sandalwood essential oil inhibits the multiplication of cancer cells by damaging their DNA.

 Essential or “quintessential” oils are volatile liquid substances extracted from the seeds, bark, stems, roots, flowers, or other parts of plants by steam distillation or through mechanical processing.
 They are naturally aromatic and have amazing medicinal properties.